 Anticipated proof is only admitted if the requesting party proves that there are justified reasons to believe that it will be impossible or very difficult to produce said evidence during the litigation.

-There is no uniform time within which it is possible to obtain a final judgment in a post-M&A claim.
-However, these kinds of disputes are usually very complex and therefore slow, especially in a written process, so that in practice it usually takes between five and seven years to obtain a final ruling from the court of appeals passed as res judicata.
+M&A disputes are usually very complex and therefore slow, especially in a written process, so it usually takes between five and seven years to obtain a final ruling from the court of appeals passed as res judicata.

 If an extraordinary appeal is filed and the case is taken by the National Supreme Court to resolve, three more years could elapse since this tribunal does not have a legal term to resolve.
 For this reason, cases that come to their stands tend to stay there for an extremely long time.